RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: The Dataset

 \subsection{How will \datasetName{} be used in the community?}

-We anticipate several promising directions that can benefit from our dataset: \begin{itemize} \item \textit{Robot Design Chatbot}: Finetuning foundation models on visual instruction-following data enables intelligent interaction for robot design.
+We anticipate several promising directions that can benefit from our dataset.
+Two direct applications are: \begin{itemize} \item \textit{Robot Design Chatbot}: Finetuning foundation models on visual instruction-following data enables intelligent interaction for robot design.
 The texts and images in \datasetName{} are sourced from scientific works, ensuring accurate information for chatbot training. \item \textit{Cross-modal Design Search}: Cross-modal design search assists engineers and students in looking for design by different modalities such as text and images, facilitating design analogy and inspiration exploration~\cite{kwon2022enabling, song2024multi, li2023deep}.
-By providing captions and enriched-detailed texts associated with each design, \datasetName{} allows training models that accept various types of query, e.g. design name, functionality, and appearance. \end{itemize}
+By providing captions and enriched, detailed texts associated with each design, \datasetName{} allows training models that accept various types of queries, e.g., design name, functionality, and appearance. \end{itemize}

 Furthermore, with its large-scale nature, our \datasetName{} dataset can be utilized to develop high-quality data filters~\cite{wang2024finetuned, hessel2021clipscore}, robot design generation~\cite{ringel2024text2robot, wang2023diffusebot}, design retrieval~\cite{kwon2022enabling, song2024multi}, and scientific image captioning~\cite{hsu2021scicap}.